apache/hertzbeat/home/docs/start/greptime-init.md

 It's designed to work on infrastructure of the cloud era, and users benefit from its elasticity and commodity storage.

+**⚠️ If you do not configure a time series database, only the last hour of historical data is retained.**

 ### Install GreptimeDB via Docker
 > Refer to the official website [installation tutorial](https://docs.greptime.com/getting-started/overview)